nesi/support-docs/docs/Getting_Started/Getting_Help/Weekly_Online_Office_Hours.md

 ## **Other ways to get help**

-Remember, you can
-<a href="mailto:support@nesi.org.nz" class="mailto">email Support</a> at
-any time and we have a team of experts ready to answer any questions you may have, big or small.
+Remember, you can [email Support](mailto:support@nesi.org.nz) at any time and we have a team of experts ready to answer any questions you may have, big or small.
 You can also find helpful user resources, links and documentation elsewhere in our [User Support Centre](https://support.nesi.org.nz/hc/en-gb).